openmatching/frost-custody/README.md

 ### Key Management

 **Backup:**
-- Master seeds (one per signer node) - can be plaintext or hardware-backed
+- HSM keys (one per signer node) - stored in PKCS#11 HSM
 - List of passphrases (from your database)

 **Recovery:**